 “Kevin has generously shown me what his plans are – I can’t tell you any of them – but it is one of the most exciting creative opportunities I think I’ve ever come across.
 This is new territory, a new world, new challenges, and I cannot wait to get started.”

 Loki is released on Disney Plus in 2021.
-You can sign up to Disney+ here for £7.99 per month or £79.90 for a full year’s subscription.
+You can sign up to Disney Plus here for £7.99 per month or £79.90 for a full year’s subscription.
+Looking for something to watch tonight?
+Check out our TV Guide.